School of Health Science - Occupational Therapy Learning Agreement Handbook

 Amendments can be made at any time to your learning agreement if there are changes in the opportunities available, lack of initially anticipated resources etc. If at any point during your placement, either you and/or your practice educator have any queries relating to aspects of the learning agreement then please contact your personal academic tutor.

-Prior to each practice placement, you should collect hard a hard copy of the learning agreement pro-forma from the School Office.
+Prior to each practice placement, you should collect hard a hard copy of the learning agreement pro-forma from the Academic Administration.
 An electronic template is also available for downloading directly from Black Board

 Toward the end of your placement, you will be required to consider which of your personal aims were achieved and those, which were not attainable.
 You will be expected to identify and reflect upon the factors that either enhanced or facilitated the process and discuss this with your practice educator before the completion of the final assessment report.
 Your learning agreement should then be retained in your professional and personal development portfolio for future reference.